 Because this location is at the end of the promenade, it’s an easy walk or bike ride to avoid any parking issues.
 While there are plenty of benches along the promenade, they don’t come with a great view of the sunset.
 So if you want to sit and enjoy the sinking sun, bring your own chair or blanket.
 During the winter months, this is actually the best place to watch the sunset.
 From October to March it no longer sets behind the lighthouse but drops into the water for great photos from anywhere along the promenade.

 Mount Vernon Beach

 If you want to enjoy a great sunset view without the crowds, head over to the end of Mount Vernon Street.
 Take a short walk up the wooden ramp that leads to a quiet beach with spectacular views of the lighthouse.
-As you walk up the ramp, stop along the way to take in the views of South Cape May Meadows, a hot spot during the bird migration in the spring and the fall.
+As you walk up the ramp, stop along the way to take in the beauty of the South Cape May Meadows.
+This is a hot spot during the bird migration in the spring and the fall.
 Depending on the location of the sun at certain times of year, you might be able to capture a stunning shot of the meadows at sunset.

 Cape May Harbor